 The Company's executive offices are located in St. Catharines, Ontario.
-The Company employs approximately 1,600 people globally and has assets at December 31, 2020 of \$1,223,096 and 2020 revenues of \$545,660.
+The Company employs approximately 1,600 people globally and has assets at December 31, 2021 of \$1,200,083 and 2021 revenues of \$598,873.

 The Company reports the results of its operations for six business units or segments.
-The largest is the Domestic Dry-Bulk segment, which includes the Company's Canadian dry-bulk carriers.
+The largest is the Domestic Dry-Bulk segment, which comprises the Company's Canadian dry-bulk carriers.
 This segment serves a wide variety of major industrial sectors, including iron and steel producers, aggregate producers, cement and building material producers, salt producers and agricultural product distributors.
 Algoma's customer base includes leading organizations in each market sector and service relationships are typically long-term in nature.

 The Product Tanker fleet provides safe and reliable transportation of liquid petroleum products throughout the Great Lakes, St. Lawrence Waterway and Atlantic Canada regions.
-This business unit consists of eight product tankers employed in Canadian flag service.
+This business unit consists of seven product tankers employed in Canadian flag service.
 Domestic customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products who demand the highest levels of quality and service.

 The Company's international Ocean Self-Unloaders segment consists of two entities.
 Algoma Shipping Ltd. ("ASL"), a wholly owned subsidiary of the Company, owns eight ocean-going self-unloading vessels.
 The ASL ocean self-unloaders are part of an 18 vessel fleet that forms the CSL International ("CSLI") Commercial Pool (the "Pool").
 Marbulk Canada Inc. ("MCI") is jointly owned by the Company and CSL Group Inc. and owns a self-unloader jointly with Bernhard Schulte Group that operates under a long-term time charter in Europe.
-MCI also owns an ocean self-unloader that is currently in long-term lay-up.

 The Global Short Sea Shipping segment, which consists of the Company's NovaAlgoma joint ventures, focuses on niche markets featuring specialized equipment or services.
 The NACC fleet comprises pneumatic cement carriers servicing large global cement manufacturers that support infrastructure projects.
 NASC manages a short sea mini bulker fleet that comprises owned ships, chartered vessels, and vessels under third party management contracts.
 The NASC fleet supports the agricultural, cement, construction, energy and steel industries worldwide.
-NABH comprises four deep-sea bulkers operating internationally.
+NABH is used to pursue sales and purchase opportunities in the handy-size market.
 All NovaAlgoma entities are accounted for using the equity method.